DinoHorvat96/Raman-Medical-Research/README.md

 - **Bulk import/export system** with CSV and Excel formats
 - **Complete reference data management** for codes, medications, and surgeries
 - **Advanced filtering system** for patient searches and data exports
+- **Memory-efficient streaming exports** that scale to very large datasets without timeouts
+- **Background export jobs** with a live progress bar, cancellation, and download links
 - **Automated backup & restore** with scheduling support and external drive detection
 - **Advanced form validation** with real-time feedback